Liverpool Castle: History

 Upon the death of William de Ferrers in 1247, his son William inherited both Liverpool Castle and West Derby Castle.
 The heir to the title was Robert de Ferrers.
 He rebelled against King Henry III and was arrested and held in the Tower of London and then Windsor Castle.
 His lands and title were removed and taken back by the Crown.
 Henry III presented the land, along with Lancaster to his second son Edmund.
 Mary de Ferrers, wife of the forfeited earl and niece to the King, was ordered to surrender the castle in July 1266.
 The lands were then held by Edmund and passed onto his successor Thomas.

 It was under the administration of Thomas that Liverpool progressed steadily.
 The earl did not bestow much worth on the borough of Liverpool and in 1315, he granted the castle and the land to Robert de Holland.
 The creation of the patronage of Robert de Holland caused some unrest among other landowners, and on 25 October in the same year Adam Banastre, Henry de Lea and William de Bradshagh (Bradshaw) banded together (the Banastre Rebellion) and launched an attack on the castle, and were defeated within an hour.
 This is the only recorded attack on the castle to happen before the English Civil War.
 Between 1315 and 1323, the borough of Liverpool returned to the hands of the Crown.
 In 1323, King Edward II visited the town and lodged at the castle from 24 to 30 October.
 Early in the reign of Edward III, the king utilised Liverpool as a port of embarkation in his wars with Scotland and Ireland.
 In 1327, Edward ordered the constable of the castle to give shelter to men fleeing from the Scots.
-There was an inquisition into the land at Lancaster in 1367 that stated "there is at Liverpull a certain Castle, the foss whereof and the herbage are worth by the year 2s., and there is a dovehouse under the Castle which is worth by the year 6s.8d."
+There was an inquisition into the land at Lancaster in 1367 that stated "there is at Liverpull a certain Castle, the foss [fosse] whereof and the herbage are worth by the year 2s., and there is a dovehouse under the Castle which is worth by the year 6s.8d."

 Sir Richard Molyneux was appointed constable of the castle in 1440, and the title was made hereditary five years later.
 In 1442, the castle was strengthened by the addition of a fourth tower in the south-east corner to the cost of £46 13s 10¼d.
 On 2 October 1559 the castle is stated as being "in utter ruin and decay".
 The Great Tower had a slate roof and it was suggested to be used as storage for the court rolls.
 It was decided that the castle would undergo repairs costing around £150, "otherwaies it were a grate defacement unto the said towne of Litherpole".